Database Explorer

 The related()

-method accepts the relationship description as a single argument using dot notation or as two
+method accepts the join description as a single argument with dot notation or as two separate

 $author->related('book.translator_id'); // single argument